United Klans of America: Lynching of Michael Donald

-The acquittal of a black man who was accused of shooting a white police officer in Alabama in 1981 was the erstwhile "reason" which three murderers gave for the lynching of Michael Donald, a 19-year-old black man, on March 21, after Josephus Anderson, a black man in Mobile, Alabama, was charged with the murder of a white police officer but acquitted at trial.
+A mistrial in the case of a black man who was accused of shooting a white police officer in Alabama in 1981 was the erstwhile "reason" which three murderers gave for the lynching of Michael Donald, a 19-year-old black man, on March 21, after Josephus Anderson, a black man in Mobile, Alabama, was charged with the murder of a white police officer but received a hung jury.

 UKA member Bennie Hays blamed the jury, claiming that the acquittal was due to the presence of African-American members.
 Hays said he would kill a black man in retaliation.
 On March 21, his son Henry Hays, and another younger member of the UKA, James Knowles, decided to take action and drove around to find a victim.
 They found Michael Donald walking along the street and made him get into their car.
 After kidnapping him, they drove out to a bordering county, where Hays and Knowles hanged him from a tree.

 During the investigation, the police concluded that the murder had to do with drugs, but Donald's mother, Beulah Mae Donald, knew that her son was not involved with drugs, and she decided to take action.
 She eventually talked to the nationally known civil rights activist Jesse Jackson of Chicago.
 Thomas Figures, Mobile's U.S. Attorney, contacted the FBI to take on the case under federal civil rights law.
 Knowles quickly confessed to the lynching.
 In 1983, James Knowles of the UKA's Klavern 900 in Mobile, was convicted for the 1981 murder of Michael Donald.
 His conviction resulted in a sentence of life in prison; he was granted mercy because he was 17 years old at the time of the killing.
 At trial Knowles said that he and Henry Hays killed Donald "in order to show Klan strength in Alabama".

-In 1987, the Southern Poverty Law Center (SPLC) brought a civil case, Donald v.
-United Klans of America, on behalf Donald's family against the United Klans of America for being responsible in the lynching of Donald.
+In 1987, Michael Figures and the Southern Poverty Law Center (SPLC) brought a civil case, Donald v.
+United Klans of America, on behalf of Donald's family against the United Klans of America for being responsible in the lynching of Donald.
 Unable to come up with the $7 million in damages awarded by the jury, the UKA was forced to turn over its national headquarters to Donald's mother, who sold the property.
 This lawsuit resulted in the bankruptcy of the UKA.
 The organization split up in 1987.

 During the civil trial, Knowles said that he was "carrying out the orders" of Bennie Jack Hays, Henry Hays's father, and a long time Shelton lieutenant.
-The trial ended with a guilty verdict, and Knowles, charged with "…violating Donald's civil rights…", received a sentence of life in prison.
-Hays was charged a few months later with the murder of Donald, he was found guilty, and sentenced to death.
+The trial ended with a guilty verdict, and Knowles, charged with violating Donald's civil rights, received a sentence of life in prison.
+Henry Hays was charged a few months later with the murder of Donald, he was found guilty, and sentenced to death.
 Hays was executed on 6 June 1997.